First Published: 19th of January, 2021Last updated: July 26, 2022 at 22:28 pm

 Note: After cooking, you should leave the pepperpot to cure for about 4 days before eating.
 After this time period the pepperpot develops a better taste.

-Note: If the pepperpot has spoit, you will see tiny bubbles at the top.
+If the pepperpot has spoiled because of contamination or failure to reheat, you will see tiny bubbles at the top.
 In earlier stages of spoiling, you may not see bubbles, but the sauce will become slimy.